-Sushi chef, Sake Sommelier, teacher, speaker, and author specializing in authentic Japanese sushi and Japanese cuisine and European cuisine.
+Sushi chef, Sake Sommelier, teacher, speaker, and author specialized in authentic Japanese sushi and Japanese cuisine.

-You are also welcome to follow me on Instagram: zoe_escher.
+You are also welcome to follow me on Instagram: @japanesechefrecipes.

 The long version

-For many years, I have practiced the Japanese martial arts of kendo (sword fencing) at elite level.
-My kendo coach and mentor today is Nobuo Hirakawa, who is very famous in Japan for his ability to hand-pick talents and develop them into the best kendo players in the world.
+I have practiced the Japanese martial arts of kendo (sword fencing) at elite level for many years.
+My kendo teacher and mentor is Nobuo Hirakawa, who is very known in Japan for his ability to hand-pick students and develop their talent to become the best kendo players in the world.

-In 2004, I traveled to Japan where I was on a training camp in Tokyo.
-After training, I was invited to dinner with the teachers at Tokyo’s many high quality sushi restaurants. – That was an eye-opener.
+In 2004, I traveled to Japan where I was on a kendo training camp in Tokyo.
+After training, I was invited to dine with the teachers at Tokyo’s many high quality sushi restaurants.
+That was an eye-opener.

-Typically, Japanese sushi restaurants have 20 different fish on the menu, it tastes different from European sushi and the quality is also different.
+Most Japanese sushi restaurants have 20 different fish on the menu, the sushi tasted different from European sushi and the quality of the sushi was different.

-In 2006, I traveled to Los Angeles where I was trained to become a sushi chef and Sake Sommelier at the California Sushi Academy.
-As part of the training, I also learned to make different appetizers, entrees and other classic dishes within the Japanese cuisine. – The course was led by the highly acclaimed Japanese director Toshi Sugiura, who has 40 years of experience, is a celebrity chef in Hollywood and a judge at sushi competitions in Japan.
+In 2006, I travel to Los Angeles where I was trained to become a sushi chef and Sake Sommelier at California Sushi Academy.
+As part of my training, I learned to make different appetizers, entrees and other classic dishes within the Japanese cuisine.
+The education was led by the highly acclaimed Japanese director Toshi Sugiura, who has 40 years of experience, he is a celebrity chef in Hollywood and a judge at sushi competitions in Japan.

-During my stay in Los Angeles, I made catering at celebrities’ houses in Bel Air, Beverly Hills, and Brentwood, as well as at film companies in Hollywood.
+During my stay in Los Angeles, I made sushi at celebrities’ houses in Bel Air, Beverly Hills, and Brentwood, as well as movie companies in Hollywood.

 Since the sushi chef education

-Since my education in 2006, I have been back in Los Angeles.
-I visited my teacher in 2012 and 2019 for new inspiration, refined techniques and assisting Mino – a Japanese sushi chef with 36 years of experience.
+Since my education in 2006, I have travelled back in Los Angeles.
+I visited my teacher in 2012 and 2019 to get new inspiration, to refine my sushi techniques and to assist Mino.
+Mino is a Japanese sushi chef with 36 years of experience.
 Read more about Zoë’s passion for sushi.

-My delight of Japanese cuisine and sushi has meant that since 2004, I have traveled to Japan almost every year to be inspired, learn new techniques, and broaden my horizons within Japanese gastronomy. – In addition, it is also a nice opportunity to visit Japanese friends and instructors and traine kendo kata.
+My delight of Japanese cuisine and sushi has meant that since 2004, I have traveled to Japan almost every year to be inspired, learn new techniques, and broaden my horizons within Japanese gastronomy.
+It is also a nice opportunity to visit Japanese friends and instructors and practise kendo kata.